Contents

 If you feel you have no other choice, you can withdraw funds from your 401(k) or 403(b) retirement account to pay off credit card debt.

-You’d have up to 5 years to repay the loan.
-And it wouldn’t show up on your credit report like most other debt consolidation options.
+You’ll have up to 5 years to repay the loan, and it won’t show up on your credit report like most other debt consolidation options.

 Should I Consolidate My Credit Card Debt?